TOP INSTAGRAMMABLE SPOTS IN Kuala Lumpur Malaysia

 3. Thean Hou Temple

-Red lanterns, which are popular among women on their wedding days and symbolize luck and joy, cover Thean Hou Temple, which is south of the city center.
+Red lanterns, which are popular among women on their wedding days and symbolize luck and joy, cover Thean Hou Temple, which is south of the city center, making this one of the more aesthestic places in KL for photography.
 The largest Chinese Buddhist temple, it is set in a beautiful park with palm trees and other tropical plants, a checkerboard the size of a small country, and other Asian and Buddhist statues.

 Right in front of the entrance is the primary photo opportunity.
 A wide-angle lens and some patience are required.
 If you come later in the day, this place will be crowded.
 Instead, you could ascend the temple’s stairs to its upper level and take in its splendor from there.